soft-eng-practicum/AnalySim/README.md

 #### Azure Blob Storage

+Blob storage is now replaced with the PostgreSQL database and no longer necessary.
+If you want to set it up regardless, follow these instructions.
 If you don't have an existing blob storage account, log into [Microsoft Azure](https://portal.azure.com), and create a ["Storage Account"](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) with "Blob service" enabled.
 Then, select "Access Keys" on the left sidebar menu and copy one of the keys and insert both to replace the `XXX` in the `AzureStorageConnectionString` entry above.
 You will also need to insert your storage account name.
 In the same section on Azure, you can see the formatting for the correct Connection String as a guide.
 Blob storage falls under the [free student services](https://azure.microsoft.com/en-us/free/students/).

-#### Outlook.com account
+#### Email account

-You can either use an existing Outlook account or create a new one and then fill in the `XXX` values under the section `EmailSettings` in the above file.
+Outlook no longer allows simple email authentication, so you must use another service that provides password authentication (e.g. Gmail).
+You can either use an existing account or create a new one and then fill in the `XXX` values under the section `EmailSettings` in the above file.

 ### Running the project